deckhouse/virtualization/docs/USER_GUIDE.md

 ![](images/placement-node-affinity.png)

-In this example, the virtual machine will only be placed on hosts that have a `disktype` label with a value of `ssd`.
+In this example, there are three nodes in the cluster, two with fast disks (`disktype=ssd`) and one with slow disks (`disktype=hdd`).
+The virtual machine will only be deployed on nodes that have the `disktype` label with the value `ssd`.

+If you use a soft requirement (`preferredDuringSchedulingIgnoredDuringExecution`) for this example, then if for some reason the VM cannot be started on nodes with fast disks, for example, there are no resources, it will be scheduled on a node with slow disks.

 `virtualMachineAndPodAffinity` controls the placement of virtual machines relative to other virtual machines.
-It allows you to set a preference for placing virtual machines on the same nodes where certain virtual machines are already running.
+It allows you to specify a preference for placing virtual machines on the same nodes where certain virtual machines are already running.

-Example:
+Example of a soft rule:

 ```yaml
 spec: